quietfanatic/dirt/ayu/ayu-data-language.md

 ##### Comments

-Comments start with `//` and continue to the end of the line.
+Comments start with `--` and continue to the end of the line.
 There are no multi-line comments, but you can fake them with a string in an unused shortcut.
 Readers must not allow comments to change the sematics of the document.

+Comments cannot start in the middle of an unquoted string, because `-` is a valid character for unquoted strings.

 ##### Shortcuts